brunopostle/ifcmerge/docs/whitepaper.rst

 `IFC.js`_, Javascript.
 Work in progress library and web GUI.

 `File::IFC`_, Perl.
-Legacy stable library for reading and writing IFC.
+Legacy stable library for reading and writing IFC/SPF data.

-`ifcmerge`_, Perl.
-Proof of concept three-way merge of Native IFC files.

 Limitations
 -----------

-Although there are fully functional *Native IFC* tools that cover much of the requirements of the AEC industry, and an advantage of Native IFC is that multiple tools can be used simultaneously without conflict, GUI tools like `BlenderBIM`_ and `IFC.js`_ are currently under rapid development.
+Although there are fully functional *Native IFC* tools that cover much of the requirements of the AEC industry, and an advantage of *Native IFC* is that multiple tools can be used simultaneously without conflict, GUI tools like `BlenderBIM`_ and `IFC.js`_ are currently under rapid development.
 As a result, support for some AEC related tasks is mature, partial or missing entirely.

 IFC is a low-level language with extensive functionality to describe how buildings are constructed, what they are made from, and how they work.